 º º º

 People like him—purebloods—were prone to attacks and kidnaps for their rare blood and ancestry.
 Frequent kidnapping rates increased around purebloods compared to the common vampire.
-Most were found but the unfortunate ones without luck weren't seen ever again.
+Most were found but the unfortunate ones without luck were never seen ever again.
 Kaname was only a recent kidnap victim.
-Yuuki crunched a shoot of grass on the flat plain with her boot until it turned to paste.
+Yuki crunched a shoot of grass on the flat plain with her boot until it turned to paste.

 I shouldn't care.
 I don't want to care.
 I mustn't care.
 I won't care, damn it!
 She rubbed her tearing eyes and gaped at the empty road she left behind.

 "Ouji?"
-Yuuki quivered to the shadowy streets.
-The night was still and cold, no longer twitching with movement and life, like the ostensible truth.
+Yuki quivered to the shadowy streets.
+The night was still and cold, no longer twitching with movement and life like the ostensible truth.

 But I do care.